 - 4.1.1 A Council's scheme of allowances must include provision for a basic allowance, payable at an equal flat rate to all councillors.
 The guidance on arriving at the basic allowance states, "Having established what local councillors do, and the hours which are devoted to these tasks the local authorities will need to take a view on the rate at which, and the number of hours councillors ought to be remunerated." - 4.1.2 In addition to the regular cycles of Council and committee meetings, a number of working groups involving councillors may operate.
-Many councillors are also appointed by the Council to a number of external organisations. - 4.1.3 We recognise that councillors are responsible to their electorate as: - Representatives of a particular ward. - Community leaders. - Decision makers for the whole Council area. - · Policy makers for future activities of the Council. - Scrutineers and auditors of the work of the Council; and - Regulators of planning, licensing and other matters required by Government. - 4.1.4 The guidance identifies the issues and factors an IRP should have regard to when making a scheme of allowances.4 For the basic allowance we considered three variables in our calculation: the time required to execute the role effectively; the public service discount; and the rate for remuneration.
+Many councillors are also appointed by the Council to a number of external organisations. - 4.1.3 We recognise that councillors are responsible to their electorate as: - Representatives of a particular ward. - Community leaders. - Decision makers for the whole Council area. - · Policy makers for future activities of the Council. - Scrutineers and auditors of the work of the Council; and - Regulators of planning, licensing and other matters required by Government.

-3 The former Office of Deputy Prime Minister - now the Department for Levelling Up, Housing and Communities, and The Inland Revenue (now HM Revenue and Customs), New Council Constitutions: Guidance on Consolidated Regulations for Local Authority Allowances, London: TSO, July 2003, paragraph 67.
+&lt;sup>3 The former Office of Deputy Prime Minister - now the Department for Levelling Up, Housing and Communities, and The Inland Revenue (now HM Revenue and Customs), New Council Constitutions: Guidance on Consolidated Regulations for Local Authority Allowances, London: TSO, July 2003, paragraph 67.